 “Hey, come on, I really tried!
 Sorry I’m no Van Gogh but what did you expect?”

 “No Van Gogh is right.
-That man was a genius with a thrilling dark side.
-Now his mind was an incredibly fun place to— ” she stopped short, glancing at Daniel, “Okay well, there’s still one other way.
+Now his mind was brilliant fun to mess around with.
+No wonder I drove him to— ” she stopped short, glancing at Daniel, “Okay well, there’s still one other way.
 Do you have one of those things- it’s like a small, rectangular thing,” Her fingers desperately made a shape in the air, “Your kind loves to smile at it and make odd faces at it.
 Do you have one of those?”

 He shook his head, scoffing.
 “I have no idea what you’re talking about.”

 Daniel laughed out loud this time.
 “Seriously?
 You’re talking about a mobile phone?
-How do you not know the name of a mobile phone?”
-He whipped his out of his back pocket.
-It was a scuffed-up Nokia with a cracked screen.
-Mom got it for a great price at the pawn shop.
+How do you not know that?”
+He whipped his out of his back pocket, a scuffed-up Nokia with a dark screen.
 “What do you want with it?”

 She snatched the phone from his hands and glanced reluctantly, “ It’ll do,” her fingers closed his around the phone, “Okay now study this image all day if you have to.”